revoltchat/backend/STYLE_GUIDE.md

 Beyond using Cargo format and Clippy, there are some specific code style guidelines laid out in this document for different parts of the project.

+## Writing Style

+- Shorten "identifier" to "Id" with that exact casing, i.e. Server Id.

 ## `core/database` crate

 w.r.t. `model.rs` files